NVIDIA/aistore/docs/bucket.md

 ## Bucket

 AIStore uses the popular and well-known bucket abstraction.
-Each object ina cluster is assigned to (and stored in) a basic container called *bucket*.
+Each object in a cluster is assigned to (and stored in) a basic container called *bucket*.

 In a flat storage hierarchy, bucket is a named container of user dataset(s) (represented as objects) and, simultaneously, a point of applying storage management policies: checksumming, erasure coding, mirroring, LRU eviction, etc.